gvwilson/thirdbit/src/fiction/iffy/1/index.md

 It took half an hour to reach the stream that snaked along the bottom of the valley.
-Edson talked the whole way.
+Benício talked the whole way.
 The land was rebounding as the ice retreated.
 That meant thousands of microquakes every year, which fractured the rock,